WebBaseLoader

 You can speed up the scraping process by scraping and parsing multiple urls concurrently.

 There are reasonable limits to concurrent requests, defaulting to 2 per second.
-If you aren't concerned about being a good citizen, or you control the server you are scraping and don't care about load, you can change the requests_per_second
+If you aren't concerned about being a good citizen, or you control the server you are scraping and don't care about load, you can change the requests_per_second parameter to increase the max concurrent requests.
+Note, while this will speed up the scraping process, but may cause the server to block you.
+Be careful!

 %pip install -qU nest_asyncio